 “[I]n the case of a qualified nonresident citizen, there shall be excluded from the gross income of such individual, and exempt from taxation under this subtitle, for any taxable year – (1) the foreign earned income of such individual, and (2) the foreign unearned income of such individual.”

 Put simply, this means that, rather than using the Foreign Earned Income Exclusion to exclude part of your foreign income from US taxation, qualifying nonresident citizens would be able to exclude all foreign income.

 The definition of nonresident citizen as stated in the bill is a US citizen who has a tax home in a foreign country (which is achieved by meeting either the Physical Presence Test or the Bona Fide Resident Test) and has been tax compliant for the past three years.
 Foreign earned income is defined as any income generated outside the US, and unearned foreign income as the sale of personal property during your tenure as a nonresident citizen.

 What Would Change for Americans Abroad?

 So, what does this mean, exactly?
 Expats would no longer have foreign income taxed by the US; only US income would be subject to US tax.
 It would essentially end the citizenship-based taxation model the US currently uses, and move to a residence-based taxation model that the rest of the world – minus Eritrea – uses.
 Presently, Americans living abroad must annually file a Federal Tax Return whether or not they owe taxes, and this reporting requirement, would be eliminated.
-Though some are disappointed that, given the lateness of this bill’s introduction, it may not be given the consideration it deserves, overall, expats can rejoice that their issue has been brought to the table for discussion.

 Are You Ready for Residence-Based Taxation?